 What is conversion tracking?

 Conversion tracking is the monitoring of conversions, or of consumer actions that move your company closer to fulfilling a preset goal.
-These actions can include a customer buying an item, adding something to their cart, opening your emails, clicking on links and more.
+These actions can include a customer buying an item, adding something to their cart, opening your emails, clicking on links, landing pages, and more.
 The metrics tracked indicate how well your company’s marketing efforts, whether email marketing or social media advertising, are achieving the desired outcome with your target audience.

 Conversion tracking works by putting numbers to your marketing campaigns’ results.
 Through conversion tracking, you’ll learn how many people in your audience are contacting your company, subscribing to your mailing list or buying your products.
 Conversion tracking is most commonly used in advertising and email marketing campaigns, though you can apply it to any campaign involving clickable links that direct your audience toward a desired end goal.